Peru Team

 Currently, she is highly interested in the design and execution of projects in mental health.
 She recently completed a diploma on Design and Management of Social Projects at Pontificia Universidad Católica del Perú (PUCP), because she would like to get involved in the development of public policies related to the promotion and prevention of Mental Health in the future.

-Alexandra is an Educational Psychologist and Research Assistant at CRONICAS Center of Excellence in Chronic Diseases, Universidad Peruana Cayetano Heredia (UPCH) in Lima, Peru.
+Research Assistant at CRONICAS Center of Excellence in Chronic Diseases, at Universidad Peruana Cayetano Heredia (UPCH), in Lima, Peru.

-Alexandra is currently employed as a research assistant on the OLA Project, and is responsible for participant recruitment.
+Heydi is currently employed as a research assistant on the OLA Project.

 More Information